AdobeDocs/experience-platform.en/help/data-governance/e2e.md

 ![The Data Governance tab of the Datasets workspace with a label for a field highlighted for removal.](./images/e2e/remove-label.png)

 After you have removed the label from your dataset field, navigate to the Schema Editor to add the label to the schema.
+Instructions on how to do this, can be found in the [section on applying labels to a schema](#schema-labels).

 >[!TIP]
 >